Seeing through the smoke

 Louisa lashed together a raft from roots,

-wept day and night
+wept day and night for her drowned family

 pleaded with a duck